Frequently Asked Questions

 Could you waive or reduce article processing fees?

-RHAPSODE LTD charges an article processing fee to the author(s).
-Because, our journals normally work by subscriptions, in order for the articles to have open access, the author(s) is/are required to pay an article processing fee.
-Our journals have an article processing fee to support open access, to cover publications costs such as assigning doi number, preparing the galley proof of the paper, professional editing et al. There is no waiving policy in case of a lack of funds to pay this APC.
+RHAPSODE may charge an article processing fee to the author(s).
+Because our journals normally work by subscriptions, in order for the articles to have open access, the author(s) is/are required to pay an article processing fee.
+Our journals have an article processing fee to support open access to cover publication costs such as assigning DOI numbers, preparing the galley proof of the paper, professional editing, etc. There is no waiving policy in case of a lack of funds to pay this APC.
 Any discount or waiver of the APC is not available for authors.
 This charge applies to accepted articles.
-However RHAPSODE LTD can use grant funds for high-quality articles that editors approve.
+However, RHAPSODE can use grant funds for high-quality articles that editors approve.

-Could we please ask you to provide more details on the matter to clarify the involvement of "RHAPSODE LTD" as a publisher in terms of the editorial processes of journals?
+Could we please ask you to provide more details on the matter to clarify the involvement of "RHAPSODE" as a publisher in terms of the journal editorial processes?

-In response to your question, the publisher represented by "RHAPSODE LTD" is strictly not involved in the editorial process of the journals.
-The roles undertaken by "RHAPSODE LTD" as a publisher include:
+In response to your question, the publisher represented by "RHAPSODE" is strictly not involved in the editorial process of the journals.
+The roles undertaken by "RHAPSODE" as a publisher include:

 (a) Conducting plagiarism checks on submitted articles